MJKWoolnough/byteio/README.md

 ```go
 func (e *BigEndianWriter) WriteStringX(p string) (int, error)
 ```
-WriteStringX Writes the length of the String, using ReadUintX and then Writes the bytes.
+WriteStringX Writes the length of the String, using WriteUintX and then Writes the bytes.

 #### func (*BigEndianWriter) WriteUint16